Reviews You Can Rely On

 Credit: Laurel Hunter

 Our favorite camping mattress is the Therm-a-Rest MondoKing 3D.
-This extra comfy 4-inch thick mattress has a high R-value and a great valve system that makes it easy to inflate and deflate.
+This extra-comfy 4-inch-thick mattress kept us toasty warm and has a great valve system that makes inflating and deflating easy.

 Related: Best Backpacking Sleeping Pad